What Is The eQUIP Mental Health Program For Schools?

 While we can’t control how others respond to us, we can control how we respond to them.
 Our interpersonal interactions have a direct impact on how those that are in our care react to us.
 Through our words and actions, we can either strengthen connection and rapport or we can damage it.

 We have control in what we choose to say and do.
 It is virtually impossible to help problem solve solutions when we unintentionally create obstacles for ourselves and those around us.
 A focus on supportive and therapeutic interactions allow us opportunities to partner, support, and “pour” into the students in our care.
 That said, we also have to intentionally set time aside for our own personal care and development.
 You simply can’t pour anything out of an empty cup.

 This may be the most important element for teachers to keep in the front of their mind.
 Failing to consider one’s personal care will hinder your effectiveness to be there for your students, co-workers, and family.
 Those that exhaust themselves always trying to meet the needs of others will eventually have nothing left to give.
 This results in burn-out and declining physical and mental health.
 By taking time to prioritize your own needs, you make it possible to achieve your own goals as well as help others achieve theirs.

 Healthy schools, staff, and students are built on these pillars: Engaging environments, quality connections, understanding, interpersonal interactions, and personal care and development.
 An honest evaluation of each of these areas and how your school implements the principles associated with each is critical in order to meet the ever-changing needs our students present.

 You can do this, and E-Therapy is here to help!
-We provide a variety of mental health programs for schools.
+We provide a variety of Mental Health Online Therapy Program for schools.
 Let’s talk about how we can eQUIP you!